atomb/secdev18-saw/slides/saw-tutorial.md

 # Exercises: Composition

-1. Run the monolithic and compositional proofs
+1. (TODO: remove) Run the monolithic and compositional proofs

     * `salsa.saw` and `salsa-compositional.saw`